QAston/md-wiki-public/software-eng/tools/readline.md

     - ESC and ctrl-J end the search
 - configuration
     - consecutive duplicate entries are removed (in the usual config)
+    - entries preceded by whitespace aren't added to history

 ### history references